-To learn about the measures The Eleanor Briggs School is taking to maintain the safety of our students and staff during COVID-19, please visit Eleanor Briggs School Reopening Plans.
+To learn about the measures The Eleanor Briggs School is taking to maintain the safety of our students and staff during COVID-19, please visit Eleanor Briggs School Back-2-School Plans 2021-2022.

 Thrive’s Eleanor Briggs School has been recognized as a leader in the field of special education and children’s mental health since 1980.
 It was designed for children whose behavioral and emotional difficulties significantly impede their progress in public school.
 Located on private grounds in Warwick abutting scenic Greenwich Bay, Briggs School provides an effective alternative to residential placement for children and youth struggling with behavioral or emotional disabilities.